-Richard joined Bandgap in December 2011 as its CEO.
+Richard was Bandgap's CEO from December 2011 to December 2013.
 Prior to Bandgap, he co-founded Evergreen Solar and served in several senior management roles, including most recently its Chief Strategy Officer and Vice President of Strategy and Business Development, where he was responsible for the company’s overall business strategy and its strategic partnerships.
 Before this role he was Evergreen’s Vice President of Worldwide Expansion from January 2006 until December 2007 and the Company’s Chief Financial Officer and Treasurer from its founding in August 1994 until January 2006.
 As CFO he managed all finance, accounting, budgeting and planning activities and raised approximately $300 million from both public and private sources.
 Prior to founding Evergreen Solar, Richard worked at Mobil Solar Energy Corporation from 1987 - 1994.
 During his tenure, he worked as Mobil Solar’s strategic planner and as a process engineer.
 Richard received a B.S. in Electrical Engineering from the Massachusetts Institute of Technology and an M.B.A. from Boston College.

 Dr. Marcie Black - Director

 Co-Founder & President

 Marcie has worked in the semiconductor, opto-electronic, and solar energy industries for the past fifteen years.
 Before joining Bandgap, Marcie was a technical staff member in the applied electromagnetics group at Los Alamos National Laboratory and worked on a variety of nanotechnology and optical systems.
 She earned her BSc, Masters and Ph.D. from the Massachusetts Institute of Technology.
 She has published over 30 articles in peer reviewed journals and three book sections and has two patents issued and numerous patents pending.